Enquire About This Tour Code BCU Penguino

 Next we cross the Straits of Magellan to Tierra del Fuego (Land of Fire) and re-enter Argentina, on the scenic drive to Ushuaia.

 Ushuaia is the most southern city in the world with a setting that's hard to beat, dramatically located between towering mountains and icy sea.
-Here we can enjoy an included cruise on the blue waters of the Beagle Channel, named after Charles Darwin’s boat HMS Beagle.
+Here we can enjoy an included short cruise on the blue waters of the Beagle Channel, named after Charles Darwin’s boat HMS Beagle.
 As we explore the straight which separates the islands of the Tierra del Fuego archipelago, keep your eyes peeled for whole colonies of sea lions, penguins, cormorants and albatross.
 We may even be lucky enough to see a whale.

 There are also some interesting museums in Ushuaia which reveal its interesting natural and colonial history, such as the Maritime Museum and Museum at the End of the World.
 At the Ushuaia tourist office you can have your passport stamped with an official End of the World stamp.
 Those interested in steam trains might like to go for a train ride on the Tren del Fin del Mundo or End of the World Train.

 Included Excursions: Beagle Channel cruise • Tierra del Fuego National Park

 Your adventure of a lifetime comes to an end today.
 If you have a late flight or have lengthened your stay by adding post tour accommodation you will have more time to explore the sights.